ms/buildtogether.tech/src/tooling/index.md

-In many ways, programming is still stuck in the punchcard era: we still insist that source code be represented as lines of characters that are drawn one-for-one on the screen.  [% g wysiwyg %]WYSIWYG[% /g %] editors like Microsoft Word did away with this model decades ago; they store the file in a machine-friendly format and then render it in a human-friendly way.
+In many ways, programming is still stuck in the punchcard era: we still insist that source code be represented as lines of characters that are drawn one-for-one on the screen.  [% g wysiwyg "WYSIWYG" %] editors like Microsoft Word did away with this model decades ago; they store the file in a machine-friendly format and then render it in a human-friendly way.
 There's no reason we couldn't do the same with programs.
 There's no reason we shouldn't be